junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 >Local distributors are encouraged to duplicate a sheet with this information, so that it can be copied into the book by the user.

 Wherever possible, include local sources for **generic or low‐cost medicines and supplies**.

-(See “Buying Supplies for the Medicine Kit,” page 333.
+See [“Buying Supplies for the Medicine Kit“, page 333](#page-333).